Rafnuss/GeoLocator-DP/README.md

             <a href="https://raphaelnussbaumer.com/GeoPressureManual/geolocator-intro.html"><img src="https://raphaelnussbaumer.com/GeoPressureManual/assets/cover.png" width="100px" alt="GeoPressureManual logo"/></a>
         </td>
         <td>
-            The <a href="https://raphaelnussbaumer.com/GeoPressureManual/geolocator-intro.html">GeolocatorManual</a> R book has a dedicated part on the use of Geolocator Data Pacakge.
+            The <a href="https://raphaelnussbaumer.com/GeoPressureManual/geolocator-intro.html">GeolocatorManual</a> R book has a dedicated part on the use of Geolocator Data Package.
 This is a great place to start learning more on how to use it with your GeoPressureTemplate project.
         </td>
     </tr>
 </table>